Getting a Mortgage To Buy an Off-Plan Property

 Can you use the shared ownership scheme?

 Yes, this is possible.
-It can make getting on the property ladder easier as shared ownership schemes would mean you need a lower mortgage so the number of providers available to you may increase.
-As a result, you could find you can choose a product with a lower interest rate making your repayments cheaper too.
+It can make getting on the property ladder easier as shared ownership schemes would mean you need a lower mortgage, so the number of providers available may increase.
+As a result, you can choose a product with a lower interest rate, making your repayments cheaper, too.

-You’ll need a plan, however, for how to purchase the rest of the property or what you will do when you come to sell your home.
+However, you’ll need a plan for how to purchase the rest of the property or what you will do when you come to sell your home.

-Buying off plan can be a great opportunity for many, but it can prove more difficult to get a mortgage.
-Speaking to a broker can be a great idea as they will have specialist knowledge on who to approach given your situation.
+Buying off plan can be a great opportunity for many, but getting a mortgage can prove more difficult.
+Speaking to a broker can be a great idea as they will have specialist knowledge on who to approach, given your situation.

-Our no-obligation, free broker matching service can put you in touch with the best mortgage advisor for your off plan buying needs.
-Call us today on 0808 189 2301 or make an enquiry so we can arrange for a broker to speak with you.
+Our broker matching service can connect you with the best mortgage advisor for your off-plan buying needs.
+Call us today on 0330 818 7026 or make an enquiry so we can arrange for a broker to speak with you.

 Maximise your chance of approval with a broker who specialises in getting a mortgage for off plan properties